aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/imageorprintoptions/_index.md

 ```

 Indicates whether to output a blank page when there is nothing to print.

+**Remarks**

 Default is false.

 **Returns:**
 boolean